 It’s well known these days the importance of indoor air quality (IAQ).
 What’s not as well known?
 Indoor air is typically two to five times more contaminated than outdoor air.
 Mold, off-gassing, VOCs, and other issues with indoor air can affect you and your family’s health.
 This is why working with your designer to create a luxury home with features and finishes that will have as little impact on your indoor air as possible is so important.

 What Are the Sources of Poor Indoor Air Quality?

-One of the main sources of indoor air pollution is fine particulate matter (PM2.5), which refers to airborne particles that measure 2.5 micrograms or smaller in diameter.
-Because of its microscopic size, this fine matter not only gets breathed in but can then penetrate deep into the lungs and enter the bloodstream.
+One of the main sources of indoor air pollution is fine particulate matter, which are microscopic airborne particles.
+Because of its size, this fine matter not only gets inhaled but can then travel to other parts of the body.

 - Mold and mildew

 - Gasses and volatile organic compounds (VOCs)